daviebadger/books/restructuredtext/restructuredtext.rst

 Title Directive
 """""""""""""""

-Set a document meta title, which will be visible in the browser tab, if a document title is not enough:
+Set a different HTML document title for a browser tab, which will be used instead of a document title:

 .. code:: rst